xaridar/rat/README.md

 # RAT

-RAT is a simple HTML templating language for displaying simple pages with state in express.js.
+RAT is a simple HTML templating language for displaying simple pages with state in Express.

 <br>